 Lennox mini-split systems are a solid way to provide compact, yet powerful temperature control for your home.
-Some models are built for air conditioning only, while heat pump models can deliver both heating and cooling.
+Some models are built for air conditioning only, while heat pump models can offer both heating and cooling.

 Is your model a mini-split air conditioner or a mini-split heat pump?